 - During the year-long placement, graduate trainees will spend one month at another university with an emerging development function.
 This month-long placement will give the graduate trainee increased responsibility and autonomy.

 - In addition to the CASE Europe Annual Conference, those on the Programme also attend the Spring Institute in Educational Fundraising and one other CASE conference or seminar.

-- Successful applicants will be employed by a host university on a 50‐week contract, starting at the CASE Annual Conference on the 31 August 2020.
-The trainee will be an employee of the host institution for the duration of the scheme.
-As a guide the basic salary will be approximately £18,000 - £20,000 per annum outside London and £20,000 – £24,000 per annum in London.
+- Successful applicants will be employed by a host university on a 50‐week contract, starting at the Europe Annual Conference on the 31 August 2021.
+The trainee will be an employee of the host institution for the duration of the programme.
+As a guide, the basic salary will be approximately £18,000 - £20,000 per annum outside London and £20,000 – £24,000 per annum in London.
 The salary will depend on each institution’s own pay and grading structure.
 Each participating institution pays for their trainee’s salary.
 Host universities may increase those salaries in order to bring remuneration into line with their own pay and grading structure.

-- 31 August 2020 - Contract begins at CASE Europe Annual Conference in Manchester
+- 31 August 2021 - Contract begins with an induction week + the Europe Annual Conference

 How can I support the CASE Graduate Trainee Programme - Europe?